mauricelambert/PyPeLoader/README.md

 ## Description

-This package implements a basic PE loader in python (can load simple executable like calc.exe, net1.exe, little malwares...)
+This package implements a basic PE loader in python to load executable in memory (used to create packer, loader from internet or to impact a process context).

 ## Requirements

 This package require:

  - python3
  - python3 Standard Library